Republic of Moldova

 The conditions of service of local government employees shall be such as to permit the recruitment of high-quality staff on the basis of merit and competence; to this end adequate training opportunities, remuneration and career prospects shall be provided.

-The rapporteurs come to the conclusion that Article 6.2 of the Charter is clearly not complied with in the Republic of Moldova.
+Therefore, it appears to the rapporteurs that Article 6, paragraph 2, is partially complied with in the Republic of Moldova.

 Article 7.1